MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics.md

 ## Overview tab
 The advanced diagnostics **Overview** tab shows general configuration details about the Global Secure Access client:
 - **Username**: The Microsoft Entra user principal name of the user who authenticated to the client.
-To change the authenticated user.
 - **Device ID**: The ID of the device in Microsoft Entra.
 The device must be joined to the tenant.
 - **Tenant ID**: The ID of the tenant that the client points to, which is the same tenant the device is joined to.
 - **Forwarding Profile ID**: The ID of the forwarding profile currently in use by the client.